 Home health care services and skilled therapy are covered by Medicare, but patients must meet 4 specific criteria in order to be eligible.

 The specific rules of non-medical leave depend upon who is paying for a resident’s care.
 Avoid costly mistakes by learning about the different policies nursing homes put in place.

 It can be difficult to determine whether certain assets count toward Medicaid's $2,000 limit.
 As always, classification of countable and exempt assets varies from state to state, but retirement accounts can complicate Medicaid planning even further.

-Qualifying for Medicaid is complex process that many seniors and their caregivers have difficulty with.
-Each state's program rules differ, but "income cap" states allow applicants to use a special kind of trust to help them meet eligibility guidelines.
+Qualifying for Medicaid is a complex process that many seniors and their caregivers have difficulty with.
+Each state's program rules differ, but "income cap" states allow applicants to use a specific trust to help them meet eligibility guidelines.